varnish/Varnish-Book/varnish_book.rst

      If you prefer otherwise, then set the boolean ``varnishd_connect_any`` variable to 1.
      You can do that by executing the command ``sudo setsebool varnishd_connect_any 1``.
      Also, be aware that SELinux defines the ports 6081 and 6082 for ``varnishd``.

-     .. dridi: bad practice, recommend this only for training

    .. tip::